menegax/SENG302-Organ-Donation-Management-System/doc/definition_of_ready/definition_of_ready_story.md

 ### Checklist

-- Team has discussed implementation
+- Implementation has been discussed
 - Testing such implementation has been discussed
 - Questions that arose have been asked of the PO / tutors
 - Tasks have been generated
-- Tasks have been assigned
 - Each task has been given an estimated effort (hrs)
-- Everyone on the team has agreed
 - Story has been merged to development

 ### Code review prep